UoMLibrary/scholix-dataset-lookup/README.md

 # scholix-dataset-lookup
-Find dataset details from the Scholix API based on a list of target publication DOIs (e.g. from a CRIS system).
+Find dataset DOIs from the Scholix API based on a list of target publication DOIs (e.g. from a CRIS system).